Environmental, Safety and Health, M.S.

 Thesis Option

-The thesis option involves completion of 6 CR of research (SFT 681 or ES 680 Thesis) under the direction of an advisor.
+The thesis option involves completion of 6 CH of research (SFT 681 or ES 680 Thesis) under the direction of an advisor.
 The student must prepare a formal thesis proposal (including a statement of work, extensive literature search, and proposed timeline) in consultation with his or her advisor and present the proposal to the graduate thesis committee, which is formed in consultation with the advisor.
 The thesis proposal must be defended and approved by the thesis committee prior to the final semester of study (typically completed during the first semester of SFT 681/ES 680 Thesis).
 Students must then summarize their research work in the form of a formal, written thesis and successfully defend it before their thesis committee in order to fulfill the requirements for the degree (typically completed during the second semester of SFT 681/ES 680 Thesis).
 Thesis work is typically conducted over two semesters.

 Project Option

-The project option involves completion of 3 CR of comprehensive project (SFT 679 Problem Report or TE 699 Comprehensive Project).
+The project option involves completion of 3 CH of comprehensive project (SFT 679 Problem Report or TE 699 Comprehensive Project).
 The comprehensive project involves the application coursework completed as part of the degree to a practical problem.
 Students will work their advisors to identify an appropriate project and scope.
 Students must prepare a formal written report and deliver an oral presentation to a committee.
-Students register for SFT 679 Problem Report or TE 699 Comprehensive Project (3 CR) during the semester in which their project completed and presented, but preliminary work on the project may commence before that semester.
+Students register for SFT 679 Problem Report or TE 699 Comprehensive Project (3 CH) during the semester in which their project completed and presented, but preliminary work on the project may commence before that semester.